 It is the Christian believer who has been given the Holy Spirit by God.
 It is only believers, but every believer.
 It is one of the many unique things of the Christian dispensation.
 No unbeliever possesses the Holy Spirit – no Jews or Gentile in unbelief.
 Divine teaching only comes from the Spirit of God, who uses the word of God to instruct us.
 But this is where we exit faith, and our desire to walk by sight takes over.
 The Spirit is unseen, so how can we be confident in someone unseen teaching us?
 How do we know, how do we recognize divine teaching?
 We can’t really bottle it up, displaying it for all to see.
 And we default to something we can put our hands on.

 A noticeable decline in depending on the Spirit of God to reveal and teach the truth of God’s word has taken place in the Christian dispensation.
 The Spirit of truth was to reveal to all believers the hidden wisdom of God which is for our glory.
 He was to reveal the things which God has prepared for us, every believer possessing the mind of Christ.
 However, in the early years of the dispensation, the overwhelming majority of so-called church fathers produced writings void of the Holy Spirit’s guidance.
-Then with Protestantism, we easily see the systematic substitution of academia, scholarship, intellectualism, hermeneutics, genre analysis, research, historical studies, schools and seminaries, term papers and dissertations, general elitism, etc. – all the products of human wisdom and prideful reputation substituting for the place and ministry of the Holy Spirit.
+Then with Protestantism, we easily see the systematic substitution of academia, scholarship, intellectualism, hermeneutics, genre analysis, research, historical studies, schools and seminaries, term papers and dissertations, general elitism, etc. – all the products of human wisdom and prideful reputation replacing the place and ministry of the Holy Spirit.
+But Paul says in the passage above that it is the Holy Spirit who searches all things, yes, the deep things of God, because no one knows the things of God but the Spirit of God.
+But we settle for our own searches, our own human wisdom and scholarship.

 We might ask, what was the case in Christendom before the days of Protestantism?
 The answer is simple.
 Before Protestantism, it was the mother church of Romanism which controlled and dictated the interpretation of the word of God.
 By official doctrine, only the universal Roman church supposedly had the ability and authority from God to explain Scripture.
 The infallibility of the popes was a key element of this external human control, and justified their restriction of all access to Scripture.
 The sovereign grace of God in the Reformation brought out the understandings of Sola Scriptura and justification by faith.
 This new sovereign work of the Spirit of God made certain that a part of Christendom had rediscovered the gospel and the truth of Scripture.